-10. There are as many overview and scrutiny committees as the Council shall, from time to time determine, who complement the work of the Cabinet and the Council as a whole.
-The Overview and Scrutiny Committees allow citizens to have a greater role in Council matters by holding public inquiries into matters of local concern.
+10. There are as many Overview and Scrutiny Committees as the Council shall, from time to time determine, who complement the work of the Cabinet and the Council as a whole.
+The Overview and Scrutiny Committee allows citizens to have a greater say in Council matters by holding public inquiries into matters of local concern.
 These lead to reports and recommendations which advise the Cabinet and the Council as a whole on its policies, budget and service delivery.
-Overview and scrutiny committees also monitor the decisions of the Cabinet.
-They can 'call-in' a decision which has been made by the Cabinet but not yet implemented.
-This enables them to consider whether the decision is appropriate.
-They may recommend that the Cabinet reconsider the decision.
-They may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy.
+Overview and Scrutiny Committee also monitors the decisions of the Cabinet.
+It can 'call-in' a decision which has been made by the Cabinet but not yet implemented.
+This enables it to consider whether the decision is appropriate.
+It may recommend that the Cabinet reconsider the decision.
+It may also be consulted by the Cabinet or the Council on forthcoming decisions and the development of policy.